kgdunn/pid-book/process-monitoring/process-monitoring.rst

 The table highlights that :math:`\beta` is a function of the amount by which the process shifts = :math:`\Delta`, where :math:`\Delta=1` implies the process has shifted up by :math:`1\sigma`.
 The table was calculated for :math:`n=4` and used critical limits of :math:`\pm 3 \sigma_{\overline{X}}`.
 You can calculate your own values of :math:`\beta` using this line of R code: ``beta <- pnorm(3 - delta*sqrt(n)) - pnorm(-3 - delta*sqrt(n))``

 The key point you should note from the table is that a Shewhart chart is *not good* (it is slow) at detecting a change in the location (level) of a variable.
 This is surprising given the intention of the plot is to monitor the variable's location.
 Even a moderate shift of :math:`0.75\sigma` units :math:`(\Delta=0.75)` will only be detected around 6.7% of the time (:math:`100-93.3\%`) when :math:`n=4`.
-We will discuss :ref:`CUSUM charts <monitoring-CUSUM-charts>` and the Western Electric rules, next, as a way to overcome this issue.
+We will discuss :ref:`CUSUM charts <monitoring_CUSUM_charts>` and the Western Electric rules, next, as a way to overcome this issue.

 It is straightforward to see how the type I, :math:`\alpha`, error rate can be adjusted - simply move the LCL and UCL up and down, as required, to achieve your desired error rates.
 There is nothing wrong in arbitrarily shifting these limits - :ref:`more on this later <monitoring_adjust_limits>` in the section on adjusting limits.